ietf-rats/draft-xia-rats-key-negotiation-integration/draft-xia-rats-key-negotiation-integration.md

 ## Public Cloud KMS Key Distribution Integrated with Remote Attestation

-The KMS mechanism on public cloud networks includes the root of trust, secure channels between Attester and the KMS, full lifecycle management of keys (including key generation, storage, rotation, and destruction), hierarchical encryption architecture (such as Envelope Encryption), and access control mechanisms.
+The Key Management Service (KMS) for public cloud networks includes the root of trust, secure channels between Attester (node, VM, container, service, application) and the KMS, full lifecycle management of keys (including key generation, storage, rotation, and destruction), hierarchical encryption architecture (such as Envelope Encryption), and access control mechanisms.
 Specifically:

-* The basic process for symmetric key distribution and usage is as follows: When an application requires data to be encrypted and shared, it requests the KMS to distribute the DEK (Data Encryption Key) and the EDEK (Encrypted DEK, encrypted using the CMK) to the application via an API.
+* The basic process for symmetric key distribution and usage is as follows: When an application requires data to be encrypted and shared, it requests the KMS to distribute the DEK (Data Encryption Key) and the EDEK (Encrypted DEK, encrypted using the Customer Master Key (CMK) ) to the application via an API.
 The application then encrypts the data using the DEK, deletes the DEK from memory, and sends the encrypted ciphertext along with the EDEK to the receiving application.
 The receiving application then requests the KMS to decrypt the EDEK via an API, retrieves the DEK to decrypt the data, and then deletes the DEK from memory.
 * The basic process of asymmetric key distribution and usage is as follows: When an application needs to encrypt data, it requests the KMS to generate a public-private key pair via an API, and then uses the obtained public key to encrypt the data.
 The encrypted ciphertext is then sent to the receiving application.
 The receiving application calls the KMS's decryption API and the KMS uses the corresponding private key internally to decrypt the data and return the plaintext to the receiving application.
 The private key never leaves the KMS.When an application requires digital signing of data, it requests the KMS to generate a public–private key pair via an API.
 The public key is then distributed to all parties that need to verify the signature.
 The application then requests the KMS to sign the data using the corresponding private key via an API, and sends the signature result along with the data to the receiving application.
 The receiving application uses the public key to verify the signature.

 In summary, KMS provides the applications with the required deliverables, which include application-layer encryption/authentication, symmetric/asymmetric keys, decrypted plaintext and calculated signatures.
 For simplicity, the term 'keys' is used here to refer to all these deliverables.